-- Caron Eco Soft Recycled Yarn (Navy, Chocolate, Wine)
+- Caron Eco Soft Recycled Yarn (navy, chocolate, wine)

 - Crochet hook

-Crochet an Oval
+4. Crochet Oval

 You can crochet an oval for making a doily, rug, table runner, or anything you can imagine, using the same double crochet stitch used above!
 The traditional way to make an oval is to double crochet all the way around the work and then turn the work and go back around the other direction.
 This creates a seam in the oval that must be slip stitched together.

-Crochet an Oval Rug
+5. Crochet Oval Rug

 I made this double crocheted rug using the instructions for crocheting an oval above.
 I used two strands of yarn at the same time to give the rug extra weight.
 I crochet ovals using the loosest stitch possible, to prevent gathering as the rug gets bigger.

-Crochet a Heart
+6. Crochet Heart

 Another cool thing you might want to try with the double crochet stitch is to make a heart.
 If you have crocheted before, you can make this heart in an hour or less.
 It makes a cute homemade valentine's day gift idea as well.

-How to Crochet a Rose
+7. Crochet Rose